streamlinecoreinitiative/judaismonline1-hostgator/README.md

 freezes the site on every push to `main` and publishes the contents of `docs/` to the `gh-pages` branch.
 Enable GitHub Pages for that branch in the repository settings so the static site is available at `https://<username>.github.io/<repo>`.
+The freezer now produces **relative URLs** so the site works correctly when served from that sub-path.
+After generating or editing content locally, run `python freeze.py` and push the updated `docs/` directory to trigger the deployment workflow.